stanzhengdev/tribehacks/README.md

 PHP API
 ----
+Setup MYSQL, and use the config/sample_db.php as your template.
+After filling in your settings rename it to config/db.php.

 This must use some sort of PHP backend server to run.
 Also make sure mysql is running.
 You can easily use this command if you have PHP 5.3+ to start a server.
 ```shell
 #terminal